Testing in C#

 Imagine this common workflow:

-- You practice test-driven development (TDD), writing your tests to stipulate how your class’s code should behave.
-(We will discuss TDD more in a later section)
+You practice test-driven development (TDD), writing your tests to stipulate how your class’s code should behave.

 In addition to assisting with refactoring, unit tests serve as vital documentation for fellow programmers.
 Again, because unit tests address the most fundamental tasks of your classes, they serve as live-code use-cases.
 You may also have an external documentation directory with examples of how to run your project, or perhaps you have been writing comments within your code to best communicate with your teammates about your changes.
 Both of these are great choices and should be done when possible.
 However, these choices also require more forethought to maintain.
 Each time you update your code, you might not remember to update the documentation and comments.
 With unit testing, however, you have a more obvious reminder that a change has been made if a previously-passing test fails.